-Under the administrative direction of the Public Works & Utilities Director, performs technical, administrative, and supervisory work in directing the City's water production activities.
-Work involves ensuring the continuous production of safe and potable water that meets all local, State, and Federal standards.
-Work involves providing technical supervision and consultation to subordinates.
-Work is performed with considerable latitude and independence of judgement in decision making within established policies.
-Work is reviewed through observation, conferences, reports, and for overall results obtained.
-Performs other work as required.
+CHARACTERISTICS OF THE CLASSUnder the general direction of the Water Production Superintendent, performs responsible technical and administration work in directing the activities of the City's water treatment facilities and booster pumping stations.
+Work involves providing technical supervision and assistance to subordinates.
+Work is performed with considerable latitude and independence in decision making within established policies, rules, regulations, and guidelines.
+Work is reviewed through observation, reports, and for results obtained.
+Perform other work as required.

 EXAMPLES OF DUTIES